lightdash/lightdash/docs/docs/get-started/exploring-data/using-explores.md

 ---
 sidebar_position: 1
-sidebar_label: Using Explores
+sidebar_label: Using Tables and the Explore view in Lightdash
 ---

-# Using Explores in Lightdash
+# Using Tables and the Explore view in Lightdash

-An **Explore** is the main starting point for exploring data in Lightdash.
-An Explore contains a group of related dbt models, dimensions, and metrics.
+An **Table** is the main starting point for exploring data in Lightdash.
+It contains a group of related dbt models, dimensions, and metrics.
+You explore Tables in the Explore view.

-Watch this quick 2 minute tutorial where we talk through the key components of the Explore view:
+Watch this quick 2 minute tutorial where we talk through the key components of Tables and how to explore them in the Explore view:

 [![tutorial exploring the explore view](./assets/tutorial_exploring_the_explore_view.png)](https://youtu.be/q6CAP4nhn4E)

 There are 5 areas to the Explore view:

-1. The list of metrics and dimensions available on the Explore
+1. The list of metrics and dimensions available on the Table
 2. The filters panel, which lets you restrict the data pulled into Lightdash
 3. The chart panel to visualise the results of queries
 4. The results panel to explore the results of queries as a table